geggo/gpyfft/README.rst

 Tested Platforms
 ----------------

-This wrapper has been tested on Windows 7 (64bit) with AMD Radeon 6950, and OS X 10.7, 10.9 with Nvidia GT330M.
+This wrapper has been tested with Python 2.7 both on Windows 7 (64bit) with AMD Radeon 6950, and OS X 10.7, 10.9 and 10.10 with Nvidia GT330M.
+Should also work with Python 3, thanks to contribution by Nevada Sanchez.

 Success reports for more recent systems are welcome!

 (C) Gregor Thalhammer 2015